louisguitton/guitton.co-hugo/content/posts/athena-serving-layer.md

     df.write.parquet("s3://users.parquet")
     ```

-1. How to choose between Parquet and ORC: if you don't have many nested data types, Parquet might be unecessary.
+1. How to choose between Parquet and ORC: if you don't have many nested data types, Parquet might be unnecessary.
 There is a tooling affinity for each format though: Hive and ORC, Spark and Parquet, Kafka and Avro...
 So given that ORC and Parquet are sensibly similar *at my scale* (note: see point 9 on predicate pushdown), I'd go for Parquet as it's the most convenient when using Spark.

 1. **Discard rows and columns that are known to be irrelevant**.
 For example, if we have a long-tail distribution, consider throwing away those rows that are unlikely to be queried.